5121f/pacrs/README.md

 just install
 ```

-for uninstall use `just uninstall`.
+for uninstall, use `just uninstall`.

 ## License